LamiSaadat/blog-api/README.md

 All passwords are hashed with bcrypt.js before they are stored in the database.
 JWT tokens are used to login and protect user data.

+## Live Instance:

+The DB is hosted on AWS RDS and the API is deployed on Render.

+Go ahead and use this [link](https://blog-api-c7l2.onrender.com/posts/feed) to try it out on Postman!

 ## Features

 - Register a user